bryant-rh/kubectl-resource-view/README.md

  Due to the metrics pipeline delay, they may be unavailable for a few minutes since pod creation.

 Usage:
-  kubectl-resource pod [NAME | -l label]
+  kubectl-resource-view pod [NAME | -l label]

 Aliases:
   pod, pods, po

 Examples:
   # Show metrics for all pods in the default namespace
-  kubectl resource pod
+  kubectl resource-view pod

   # Show metrics for all pods in the given namespace
-  kubectl resource pod --namespace=NAMESPACE
+  kubectl resource-view pod --namespace=NAMESPACE

   # Show metrics for a given pod and its containers
-  kubectl resource pod POD_NAME --containers
+  kubectl resource-view pod POD_NAME --containers

   # Show metrics for the pods defined by label name=myLabel
-  kubectl resource pod -l name=myLabel
+  kubectl resource-view pod -l name=myLabel

 Flags:
   -A, --all-namespaces          If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.